You are here

 Combining a mentor-based approach with an exceptional visiting artists program, students work one-on-one with nationally and internationally recognized designers, makers, and scholars in a self-directed curriculum that challenges them to bring to life the full strength of their ideas and skills.
 The Collaborative Program welcomes students from a wide range of creative backgrounds to make original work with an applied purpose, encouraging a cross-disciplinary studio environment in which the workshop is a lab to collaboratively explore design and making processes.

-Visit the Applied Craft and Design Micro Site for more program details, application requirements and to request information.
+Visit the Applied Craft and Design micro site for more program details and application requirements.

 Post Baccalaureate Certificate in Craft

-With Concentrations in: Book Arts, Ceramics, Drawing/Painting, Fibers, Metals, Photography, and Wood.
+With majors in: Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing/Painting, Fibers, Functional Object, Image and Narrative, Metals, Photography, Sculptural Practice, or Wood.

 The Post-baccalaureate Certificate Program is a one year 30 credit post Bachelor’s degree program designed for students with studio art experience.
 The program can be taken part-time, as long as the 30 undergraduate credits are completed within two years.
 Applicants must have a four year undergraduate Bachelor’s degree to apply to this program.

-The post-baccalaureate program provides students the opportunity to focus on one craft medium in-depth.
-Students declare a concentration in Book Arts, Ceramics, Drawing/Painting, Fibers, Metals, Photography or Wood.
+The post-baccalaureate program provides students the opportunity to focus on one medium in-depth.
+Students declare a major in Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing/Painting, Fibers, Functional Object, Image and Narrative, Metals, Photography, Sculptural Practice, or Wood.
 These students bring a wealth of knowledge and experience to the program and become resources within the College community.